Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Diffraction by a rigid plate

-where $\delta(x)$ is the Dirac delta and $(0,0,z^\prime)$ is the location of the source.
-For $z=z^\prime=0$, the Green's function has the following representation \citep{Linton2001}
+where $\delta(x)$ is the Dirac delta.
+For $z=0$, the Green's function has the following representation

 where $\mathrm{J}_0$ is the zeroth order Bessel function of the first kind and $\Uint$ denotes complex contour integration beneath any poles on the real line.
+We note that \eqref{greens1} is equivalent to the submerged source Green's function given by \citet[Equation B.86]{Linton2001}, in the limit as the point source approaches the surface.
+A derivation of the Green's function using a Hankel transform is given in Appendix \ref{Greens_derivation}.
 To evaluate the above integral numerically, we first write $\mathrm{J}_0(x)=\frac{1}{2}(\mathrm{H}_0^{(1)}(x)+\mathrm{H}_0^{(2)}(x))$ (where $\mathrm{H}_0^{(1)}$ and $\mathrm{H}_0^{(2)}$ are the zeroth order Hankel functions of the first and second kind, respectively) and deform the contour of integration using residue calculus.
 We obtain the following rapidly converging representation of the Green's function: